chrisroblong/StonehavenRain/README.md

 ## Libraries

-* edinburghRainLib -- main library.
+* stonehavenRainLib -- main library.
 Contains bits of code that appear general + various configuration info.
     You will likely need to edit this file if you want to use this software.
 * gev_r -- code to support doing GEV fits using R + some derived calculations.
 You need to install R on your computer and  modify this library to point to R.